 - On top of steaks

-- On top of burgers
+- On top of a fancy burger

 - In place of croutons on salads